 Assisted living residences in Kansas may be called Assisted Living Facilities, Residential Health Care Facilities, or Home Plus residences.
-These are long-term homes for people with needs including full-time supervision, access to nursing care, and assistance with activities of daily living (ADLs) like eating and dressing.
+These are long-term care homes that provide room and board, meals, and services for people with needs including full-time supervision, access to nursing care, and assistance with activities of daily living (ADLs) like eating and dressing.
 Regular wellness and health monitoring is required.
 Nursing care may be available at all times, but only accessible in intermittent, limited terms.
-In other words, someone who requires 24-hour nursing care may not be admitted into Kansas assisted living.
+In other words, medical care is always available in these homes, but someone who requires 24-hour nursing care may not be admitted into Kansas assisted living.

-Any of these residences may house people with Alzheimer’s disease or another dementia, but additional requirements must be checked, including dementia-specific training for staff (see below).
+Any of these types of communities may house people with Alzheimer’s disease or related dementia (vascular, frontotemporal, Lewy body, etc.), but additional requirements must be checked, including dementia-specific training for staff (see below).
+Dementia units are often called “memory care” and may be a wing of a larger assisted living home or their own entire residence.

 – General services provided